 Gombe budgets N8.5bn to support 288,700 households, farmers, small scale businesses

-Gombe State Government has budgeted the sum of N8.5billion to support a total of 288,700 households, farmers and Small Scale Businesses just as the beneficiaries will receive livelihood grants, social transfers and other things.
+Gombe State Government has budgeted the sum of N8.5bn to support a total of 288,700 households, farmers and small-scale businesses just as the beneficiaries will receive livelihood grants, social transfers and other things.

 The Governor was speaking at the flag-off of the project in Kuri, Yamaltu Deba Local Government Area adding that the emergency recovery programme, will support the government’s budgeted programme of expenditures and interventions.